-It is important that the demands of this course are not underestimated - indeed grade 6 in GCSE Mathematics, English and Science are the normal minimum entrance requirements.
-Competence in Mathematic is particularly important because 10% of the assessment will be of mathematical ability, and 30% will be research methods based.
+It is important that the demands of this course are not underestimated.
+The course content, particularly terminology and essay writing is extensive therefore a - grade 6 in GCSE Mathematics, English and Science are the minimum entrance requirements.
+Competence in Mathematics is particularly important because at least 10% of the assessment will be of mathematical ability, and up to 30% will be research methods based.